mkashwin/unifiednamespace/02_mqtt-cluster/Readme.md

 1. The plugins to intercept messages from EMQx ( which is probably the more efficient mechanism) in order to persist them are available only in the enterprise version and not in the community edition.
 As a workaround, I created an MQTT client which subscribes to `#` and allows subsequent processing.

 1. Currently the configuration of the MQTT bridge is a manual step via the EMQX dashboard.
 Need to automate this via code

+1. Need to study and understand which storage class is better suited for this use-case of UNS